spine/spine.site/app/views/docs/stacks.md

 ###CSS

-A Stack don't alter the display CSS property of its controllers, but rather simply adds and removes an *active* class.
+A Stack doesn't alter the display CSS property of its controllers, but rather simply adds and removes an *active* class.
 You should add the following snippet to your page's CSS, ensuring that only controller's with an active class are displayed.

     .stack > *:not(.active) {
       display: none